Deans Cottage: Renovations and relocations

 In 1889, Deans Cottage had its timber piles replaced by concrete foundations, and was re-roofed.
 In 1947, Deans Cottage was relocated by traction engine by some 170 m to where the scout hall is currently located.
-In 1970, the cottage was moved to its current position.
-Deans Cottage is today used as a museum.
+In 1970, the cottage was moved to its current position, and is currently used as a museum.

 Ownership

 Christchurch City Council purchased most of the land, the bush, and the buildings from the Deans family in 1947.
 The last remaining piece of land, a triangle described by the Avon River, Kahu Road, and the drive to Riccarton House was purchased by the city council in 1975.
 The triangle was the site of most of the buildings constructed before 1855.

 Heritage registration

 Deans Cottage was registered as a Category I heritage structure by the New Zealand Historic Places Trust (since renamed to Heritage New Zealand) on 2 April 1985.